-The Department offers courses in four different content areas:
+The Department offers courses in five different content areas:

-J-TERM is a three week intensive learning opportunity to enroll in a general education course in either Arts, Humanities, Social Sciences, Communications, Math, or Science.
+J-TERM is a three week intensive learning opportunity to enroll in a general education course in either Arts, Humanities, Social Sciences, and Communications.

 Enrolling in a J-TERM course will lighten your credit load during the regular semester.

-We do recommend that students enroll in no more than two J-TERM courses due to the compact learning time frame.
-All classes are two credit offerings and will be offered in an online format.
+We do recommend that students enroll in no more than one J-TERM course due to the compact learning time frame.

-Students can register for these classes at the same time as they register for Spring Semester.
+Students can register for J-TERM classes at the same time as they register for Spring Semester.